o65/ipinfo/README.md

 ### To-Do
 ---
-- optional output logging
+- Optional logging of output
-- add more features
+- More features